rngtng/NabaztagHackKit/README.md

 ### Understanding the Bytecode

 The bytecode is written in a custom language by Sylvain Huet.
-Its referenced as _Metal_ and files end with `.mtl`.
+It is referenced as _Metal_ and files end with `.mtl`.
 Unfortunately documentation is very poor (and in french).
 Check directory `ext/bytecode/` which contains a basic overview & documentaion as well as a list of (common) commands.
 A good reference is the original bytecode, included in the directory as well.
 Major parts got extracted into seperate files, found in `lib/` directory and ready to be included in your code.

 ### Testing